 CONSCIOUS MEDIA VISIONARIES

-A consortium of individuals and companies who range from curious about to fully dedicated to creating entertainment that elevates the world.
+A consortium of individuals and companies joining together to promote and create entertainment that has a positive impact on the world.

 Think Tanks | Education | Networking | Community Building | and More